King of Kings (1961 film): Filming

-Midway during filming, in July 1960, cinematographer Franz Planer fell ill.
-Manuel Berengeur, who had worked with him since the start of production, replaced him, but MGM sent out contract cinematographer Milton R. Krasner to take over.
-In September, an automobile accident resulted in the death of Arthur Resse, who had been serving as a horse trainer, while also injuring actor Harry Guardino (who was portraying Barabbas) as the two were en route from a location outside Aranjuez, Spain.
-Around the same time, Ray, who was overwhelmed with the production woes, was temporarily replaced by Charles Walters.
+While the Sermon on the Mount was being filmed, Franz Planer, the film's cinematographer, became ill.
+Manuel Berengeur, who had worked with him since the start of production, replaced him but MGM sent out contract cinematographer Milton R. Krasner to take over.
+In September 1960, Arthur Resse, who had been serving as a horse trainer, was killed in an automobile accident, which also injured actor Harry Guardino (who was portraying Barabbas) as the two were en route from a location outside Aranjuez.
+Around this time, Ray, who was overwhelmed with the production woes, was temporarily replaced by Charles Walters.
 On October 4, 1960, principal photography was completed.